akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

   ![image](../img/Settings_FamilyDelete.png)
 1. Confirm the action via the validation message

-Through the Delete shortcut in the grid:
+Through the `Delete` shortcut in the grid:
   ![image](../img/Settings_Families_DeleteHover.png)
 1. Select the family you want to remove from the family datagrid
 1. Place your mouse over the line of family in the grid, the button delete is prompted (trash can icon)
 1. Click on the trash can icon
-1. Confirm the action via the validation message
+1. Confirm the action in the validation message

 ::: warning
 A family with family variants cannot be deleted.
 You first need to [delete its family variants](/articles/manage-your-families.html#delete-a-family-variant-since-22).